Open source & self-hosting

 What license is Talo released under?

-We're distributing Talo under the AGPLv3 license.
-This license benefits you as a developer by allowing you to view and modify the code and benefits us because any commercialization of Talo needs to be contributed back in some way.
+We're distributing Talo under the MIT license.
+This license benefits you as a developer by giving you the freedom to use, modify, and distribute the code with minimal restrictions, while allowing us to share Talo openly with the community.

-AGPLv3 is a common license used by other teams with similar missions to us - like Lago and Plausible (which we use for privacy-first analytics).
+MIT is a common license used by other teams with similar missions to us and we're primarily inspired by Godot's license.
 You can read more about why they chose this license to understand why we also made the same choice.

 How does self-hosting work?